Kyoto Protocol and government action: Bush administration

 The Administration's position was not uniformly accepted in the US For example, economist Paul Krugman noted that the target 18% reduction in carbon intensity is still actually an increase in overall emissions.
-The White House has also come under criticism for downplaying reports that link human activity and greenhouse gas emissions to climate change and that a White House official, former oil industry advocate and current Exxon Mobil officer, Philip Cooney, watered down descriptions of climate research that had already been approved by government scientists, charges the White House denies.
+The White House came under criticism for downplaying reports that link human activity and greenhouse gas emissions to climate change and that a White House official, former oil industry advocate and ExxonMobil officer, Philip Cooney, watered down descriptions of climate research that had already been approved by government scientists, charges the White House denies.
 Critics point to the Bush administration's close ties to the oil and gas industries.
-In June 2005, State Department papers showed the administration thanking Exxon executives for the company's "active involvement" in helping to determine climate change policy, including the US stance on Kyoto.
+In June 2005, State Department papers showed the administration thanking ExxonMobil executives for the company's "active involvement" in helping to determine climate change policy, including the US stance on Kyoto.
 Input from the business lobby group Global Climate Coalition was also a factor.

 In 2002, Congressional researchers who examined the legal status of the Protocol advised that signature of the UNFCCC imposes an obligation to refrain from undermining the Protocol's object and purpose, and that while the President probably cannot implement the Protocol alone, Congress can create compatible laws on its own initiative.